rainsfordtm/conman/README.md

 is present from the Conll annotation.
 + Pass  2:
 	+ Reload your original concordance from the .cnc file, i.e. no Importer necessary
-	+ Use the ConllImporter as the `other_importer` to import the tagged and lemmatized data as a second concordance.
+	+ Use the `ConllImporter` as the `other_importer` to import the tagged and lemmatized data as a second concordance.
-	+ Merge the two concordances using the ConcordanceMerger to inject the Conll tags into the old concordance.
+	+ Merge the two concordances using the `ConcordanceMerger` to inject the Conll tags into the old concordance.
 Set `CI_hit_end_token` to recognize the special symbol used to mark the end of the hit.
-	+ Annotate the concordance using your Python script to add a tag to each hit for the presence/absence of a direct object
+	+ Annotate the concordance using your Python script to add a tag to each hit for the presence/absence of a direct object.
-	+ Export the concordance using the TableExporter.
+	+ Export the concordance using the `TableExporter`.

 Try this out as a demo task!
 ```